bADAsteam/US_Cinema/Datastory.md

 ## Are women underrepresented?
 Upon initial analysis, it may not be immediately evident whether there is a difference in the amount of screen time given to male and female actors.
 To uncover this disparity, our study examines the total number of male and female actors in each decade by comparing the number of speaking roles and the amount of screen time they are given.
 {% include Charac_decade.html %} <!--- Repartition of male/female actor--->
+Each decade, there are less women than men actor and this does not evolve in time
 {% include plot7.html %}<!--- Weighting of male femal charac per decade --->
 ```
 TEXT